ethanmackie/ecash-chat/README.md

 - [x] Add eslint and apply to codebase
 - [x] Parsing of tx history to render all OP_RETURN messages
 - [ ] Wallet Messaging: customize rendering of sent and received OP_RETURN messages (both cashtab and external)
+- [ ] Implement Jest + add unit tests
-- [ ] Unit/Integration tests
+- [ ] Add integration tests
 - [x] Retrieve registered and pending aliases for extension wallet
-- [ ] Wallet Messaging: Send Message feature which sends a query string to Cashtab Extensions using the nominal 5.5 XEC as amount
+- [x] Wallet Messaging: Send Message feature which sends a query string to Cashtab Extensions using the nominal 5.5 XEC as amount
 - [ ] Wallet Messaging: Advanced Send Message feature which allows the user to customize the send amount along with the message
 - [ ] Wallet Messaging: Enables the use of alias as a destination address